How Do Economic Sanctions (Not) Work?

 little attention.
 The vast majority of the sanctions literature treats target states as coherent units, asks questions like

-goals - rather than how economic pressure translated (or did not) into political concessions.
-Of course, much has
+rather than how economic pressure translated (or did not) into political concessions.
+Of course, much has been written

-been written on the humanitarian costs of sanctions, but assessing how many people are harmed is very different
+on the humanitarian costs of sanctions, but assessing how many people are harmed is very different from asking how

-from asking how power relations, politics and the state in the targeted country are affected.
-Articles and books on this
+power relations, politics and the state in the targeted country are affected.
+Articles and books on this question can

-question can almost be counted on the fingers of a single hand.
-We therefore have virtually no idea of how sanctions
+almost be counted on the fingers of a single hand.
+We therefore have virtually no idea of how sanctions are actually

-are actually meant to work to compel political changes in target states.
-As authors like Jonathan Kirshner have
+meant to work to compel political changes in target states.
+As authors like Jonathan Kirshner have argued, without this

 This project therefore developed a theoretical approach to analyse how sanctions operate, and deploy this in a small